|

 Time management is always a challenge with

 young kids.
-Prioritization and asking your self, and I doing the right
+Prioritization and asking your self "am I doing the right

-Chinese helps.
-Doing a time sheet for a few weeks to see where you time
+Chinese can help you a lot.
+Keeping record of a time sheet for a few weeks to see where your time

 goes can also help.
 By starting a foreign language early, you will